5. E-textiles¶

 By integrating these materials and techniques, we demonstrated the endless possibilities for creating interactive, technology-driven textiles that can respond to user interaction in real-time.

-Here are some sample code for Flora and stretch sensor,they are not worked well:
+Here are some sample code for Flora and stretch sensor,they are good for UNO board:

 // the setup routine runs once when you press reset: